m-star18/Spielliste/README.md

-# Game_list
+# Spielliste

-"Game_list' is a emulator management list.
+"Spielliste' is a emulator management list.

 When you write game information to a file, it is displayed.